Do you have a scaly or red, bumpy rash around your mouth?

-If yes, you may have perioral dermatitis.
-Affecting one in 100 women, episodes of perioral dermatitis can last for several weeks and even months, and relapse is common.
-Fortunately, if you suffer from this skin condition, there are several treatment options available, some of which can be bought over the counter without the need for a prescription.
+If this is the case, you may have perioral dermatitis.
+Approximately 0.5 to 1% of people in developed countries are affected (source).
+Episodes of perioral dermatitis can last for several weeks, or even months, and relapse is common.
+Fortunately, if you suffer from this skin condition, there are several options available to help alleviate your symptoms.

 Read on to discover